-I am a Research Associate at the Oden Institute for Computational Engineering and Sciences at the University of Texas at Austin.
-I received a Ph.D. from Civil and Environmental Engineering, Carnegie Mellon University, in August 2016.
+I am an Assistant Professor in the Department of Mechanical Engineering at the South Dakota School of Mines and Technology.
+Before taking this position, I worked at the University of Portsmouth as a Mechanical Engineering Lecturer (Asst.
+Prof.).
+I received a Ph.D. in Civil and Environmental Engineering from Carnegie Mellon University in August 2016.
 After finishing my Ph.D., I joined the Department of Mathematics at Louisiana State University as a Postdoctoral Fellow and worked on numerical methods and analysis of the peridynamics theory of fracture.
-I moved to UT Austin in August 2019 to further expand my expertise and knowledge in computational mechanics.
-My research interests include solids and granular media mechanics, computational oncology, uncertainty quantification, and multiscale modeling.
+I then moved to the Oden Institute at UT Austin to gain experience in the computational mechanics of multiphysics and complex systems.

 PhD in Civil and Environmental Engineering, 2016